 Need-based assistance will typically include grants, part-time employment, and student loans.
-Grants are provided by CSM, by the State of Colorado (Colorado State Grants and Student Incentive Grants), and by the federal government (Pell Grants and Supplemental Educational Opportunity Grants).
+Grants are provided by CSM, by the State of Colorado (Colorado State Grants), and by the federal government (Pell Grants and Supplemental Educational Opportunity Grants).

 Work Study funds also come from CSM, Colorado and the federal government.
-Students work between 8 and 12 hours a week, and typically earn between \$500 to \$1,000 to help pay for books, travel, and other personal expenses.
+Students work between 8 and 12 hours a week, and typically earn between \$500 to \$1,500 to help pay for books, travel, and other personal expenses.

 Student Loans may be offered from two federal programs: the Perkins Student Loan, or the Stafford Student Loan.
-In addition, students may receive loans from the following CSM loan funds which have been provided by alumni and private donors.
+Supplemental student loans may also be offered through private bank loan programs.